AmariahAK/wisdom-drop/README.md

 # Wisdom / Growth Wisdom of the day (September 19 2025)
 > "The future belongs to those who learn more skills and combine them in creative ways."
 > — Robert Greene

+# Motivation / Action Wisdom of the day (September 20 2025)
+> “Start where you are.
+Use what you have.
+Do what you can.”
+> Arthur Ashe